 St Francis (England, 14th or 15th century; BL Royal 16 E XII f.152)

 A few years ago I posted a fifteenth-century carol to St Francis of Assisi by John Audelay, 'Saint Francis, to thee I say, / Save thy brethren both night and day'.
-I'm always interested in vernacular medieval tributes to saints; non-medievalists are often surprised that such things exist at all, let alone that they survive in such large numbers, so it's good to give them a bit of exposure.
-In the case of St Francis vernacular songs always seem particularly appropriate, anyway.
-So here's another carol or song, from the end of the fifteenth century, which comes from the manuscript of the Canterbury Franciscan James Ryman (Cambridge University Library Ee.1.12).
-The text is printed in Julius Zupitza, 'Die Gedichte des Franziskaners Jacob Ryman', Archiv für das Studium der neueren Sprachen und Literaturen 89 (1892), 167-338 (237-8), which can be read online here (I've altered it slightly).
-Ryman's manuscript also has another carol to St Francis, and for more on James Ryman, his huge collection of carols, and the first Franciscan base in England at Canterbury, see this post.
+I'm always interested in vernacular medieval tributes to saints; non-medievalists are often surprised that such things exist at all, let alone that they survive in such large numbers, so it's good to give them a bit of exposure - and in the case of St Francis vernacular songs always seem particularly appropriate.
+Between John of Grimestone, William Herebert, Audelay and James Ryman, Franciscan friars number among some of the very best writers and collectors of Middle English poems, songs and carols.

-Ryman's text is a translation of a Latin sequence for St Francis, 'Laetabundus Francisco', and all the Latin phrases come from that sequence.
+The other piece is a translation of a Latin sequence for St Francis, 'Laetabundus Francisco', and all the Latin phrases here come from that sequence.

 Laetabundus Francisco decantet clerus, alleluia.